 Lomachenko (11-1, 9 KOs), scored a tenth round TKO victory over Linares (44-4, 27 KOs), to win the WBA and Ring Magazine lightweight titles.
 These represent titles in his third division in just a dozen fights, the fastest route to this accomplishment in boxing history.
-Moreover, Lomachenko wins these lightweight titles in his very first fight in the division against the best opponent in the division in Linares.
+Moreover, Lomachenko wins these lightweight titles in his very first fight in a new division against the best opponent it has to offer in Linares.

 “Two great fighters, this is what boxing is all about,” said Top Rank Boxing promoter Bob Arum, who represents Lomachenko.
 “No trash talk, nothing to embarrass people with language.
 Two great champions and we were all blessed to see them fight.”
 Linares’ promoter Eric Gomez of Golden Boy agreed, saying there were “no losers tonight, just winners.”

 “Linares is a great champion, and the fight was good for the fans and everybody,” agreed Lomachenko after the fight.

 It’s nearly impossible to overstate Lomachenko’s skills.
 They all start at his feet.
 Lomachenko’s footwork is unmatched in balance, precision and speed.
 It’s not surprising to learn he trained for years as a dancer as a young man.
 The rest of his skills spring from these dancer’s feet, driving his power and ring awareness.
 Lomachenko can get in position against anyone, and move clear of nearly any attack.